Walk/Bike/Places 2020

 Getting Around Detroit

-We strive to make conference activities accessible within 10-30 minutes by public transit and within walking/biking/rolling distance of the main hotels.
-Note that Downtown Detroit has the People Mover, which is a free public transit service that loops around downtown!
+Also note that Downtown Detroit has the People Mover, a free public transit service that loops around downtown!

 Accommodations